fs-c/v0/rrl/how-to-beat-the-dungeon-boss/chapter3.md

 Now how did I achieve that?

 First, back then, I picked up a name that was something straight out of a children's book which was about a traveling joe who could multiply a single bread to a thousand more.
-He also did the same thing to the fried fish.
-He then distributeed the two and started feeding the homeless.
+He also did the same thing to fried fish.
+He then distributed the two and started feeding the homeless.
 Anyway, he seemed like a very upright person.
 So, I adopted his name but with a little twist.
 People called me Hezues now and they were very accepting of it.

 Second, I assumed a disguise.
-Of course I can't be walking around in broad daylight just as the way I was, can I?
-Good thing, after the aftermath of the Red Night, monster corpses dropped a multitude of items after they had decomposed.
+Of course, I couldn't be walking around in broad daylight just as the way I was, can I?
+Good thing, in the aftermath of the Red Night, monster corpses dropped a multitude of items after they had decomposed.
 They were scattered all over the fields, so it was like a fiesta for me looting items here and there.
 Luckily enough, among the mountain of items lying around the battlefield back then, I found the item that I needed.

 The item was called Clay Play.
-It was perfect because the item would allow me to take the shape of a normal human.
-Except that, of course, I won't be having the exact skin of a human, nor the organs, nor the eyes for example.
+It was perfect because it would allow me to take the shape of a normal human.
+Except that, of course, I wouldn't be having the exact skin of a human, nor the organs, nor the eyes for example.
 It was solely to put volume on my bones and nothing more.

 To hide my face, I wore a white mask.
 I painted a black cross over it for some dramatics too.
-And to hide my clay body, I adapted the Oriental Style way of clothing.
+And to hide my clay body, I adapted an Oriental Style of clothing.
 I think this was what they called a Ninja Suit.

 Third, I invented an excuse.
-I cant be talking to the locals with a voice like mine to be quite honest.
-People would simply go bullocks when they hear me speak.
-So, I made up an excuse that an Orc Shaman placed a curse on me during the Red Night and made irreparable damage to many different parts of my body, including my voice.
+I couldn't be talking to the locals with a voice like mine, to be honest.
+People would simply go bollocks if they heard me speak.
+So I made up an excuse that an Orc Shaman placed a curse on me during the Red Night and caused irreparable damage to many different parts of my body, including my voice.
 Fortunately, they were easily swayed.
-Otherwise, I would still be hiding in the shadows until now.
+Otherwise, I would still be hiding in the shadows even now.

 With all my preparation completed, I slipped into their ranks without much of a problem.
-I pretended to help them rebuild their town and homes for free of course.
+I pretended to help them rebuild their town and homes, for free of course.
 I capitalized on the fact that I didn't tire out easily.
 And because of that, the townspeople used me for everything.
 Tasks like carpentry, wall repairs, plumbing, and even babysitting.
-You name it, I'd probably done it.
-I had no complaints either way since I needed to win their favor to begin with.
+You name it, I probably did it.
+I had no complaints either way since I needed to win their favor, to begin with.

-So far, the town of Tir'ad Pass had been nothing but pleasant to me.
+So far, the residents of the town of Tir'ad Pass had been nothing but pleasant to me.
 And although my pleasantries were mostly on the surface, it helped me get by and not get murdered.

-Yesterday, just when I thought that I had somehow broken free from my Master's clutches, a strong energy surge confirmed his presence once again.
+Yesterday, just when I thought that I had somehow broken free of my Master's clutches, a strong energy surge confirmed his presence once again.
 It was very far but I somehow felt him like he was standing right next to me.

 I almost killed someone with a hatchet when the surge swept.
 Master's anger somehow affected me too.
 Good thing that I was able to swing the tool away from the human and bury it right next to a hunk of wood just in time.
 I ran away as far as possible until the manipulation wore off.
 I only came back when I knew it was safe already to return.

 Today, the town administrator received an urgent news from the capital and I couldn't be more than excited to hear about it.

-This was just in from the Adventurer's Guild office and they had confirmed that a mass testing for the Adventurers Licensure Exam was in progress.
-Registration was on-going and the exam will commence in seven days time from today.
+It was just in from the Adventurer's Guild office and they confirmed that a mass testing for the Adventurers Licensure Exam was in progress.
+Registration was on-going and the exam would commence in seven days time from today.
 All examinees were to report and convene at the Ivory Tower near Ale'Xandria.

 Awesome news!